 1. Get more fiber.
 One of the best actions you can take when you feel constipated is to add more fiber to your diet.
 Some of the most fiber-rich foods are: almonds, lima beans, broccoli, chia seeds, brussels sprouts, chickpeas, and avocados (along with many more).
 Adding a psyllium-based fiber supplement like Metamucil to your diet can also help boost your fiber intake and keep you regular.*

 2. Drink more water.
 As you increase the amount of fiber in your diet, it is important to drink plenty of water to ensure that the fiber can do its job and keep your system moving.(1)

 3. Exercise.
 If you’ve ever felt the sudden need to use the bathroom when exercising, you know how getting your heart rate up can get your bowels active.
 Getting even just 10-15 minutes of walking in a day can do wonders for your regularity.(2)

 4. Don’t ignore the urge to go.
 It is important to go to the bathroom as soon as your body tells you it needs to.
 Frequently postponing bathroom trips can lead to constipation, making it harder to go later on.(3)

-While all these remedies can help relieve occasional constipation, adding a fiber supplement like Metamucil that contains psyllium fiber is a greatway to help you get and stay regular.* Click here to learn moreabout how Metamucil can help relieve occasional constipation and help you reach your fiber intake goals.
+While all these remedies can help relieve occasional constipation, adding a fiber supplement like Metamucil that contains psyllium fiber is a great way to help you get and stay regular.* learn more about how Metamucil can help relieve occasional constipation and help you reach your fiber intake goals.